HundiBar/central-gaijin-library/README.md

 * [Contribution](#contributing)

 ## Introduction

+Do you have a a hard time finding books in your language in Japan?
+Either costly or just unavailable in some areas, this is an issue most foreigners will face here at some point.

-Our mobile application aims to be a digitalized library where foreigners in Japan can borrow books for free, in their language.
+Our mobile application aims to be a solution to this problem: a digitalized library where foreigners in Japan can exchange books, in their language.
 CGL has a range of books from all different genres, from kids to horror.
 You can add value to the community by becoming a lender, and easily upload your book by using the ISBN form.

 This app was our first team project from Le Wagon Tokyo #batch 587 (part-time session), made with love by [Dean](https://github.com/HundiBar), [Spencer](https://github.com/Smattison0830), [Troy ](https://github.com/troyruss) and [Mylene ](https://github.com/Ren33000).